nadiakay/yt-to-ia/README.md

 Options:

--d	--date		Specify a date published other than YouTube upload date -c	--creator	Specify creator other than YouTube uploader -a	--audio		Extract and upload audio along with thumbnail; default uploads video -t	--test		Upload to the test collection for temporary files
+-d	--date		Specify a date published other than YouTube upload date.
+Format <yyyy-mm-dd>
+-c	--creator	Specify creator other than YouTube uploader -a	--audio		Extract and upload audio along with thumbnail; default uploads video -t	--test		Upload to the test collection for temporary files